padak/kbc_bdm_builder/README.md

 ## Development

 The application is built using:
-- React
-- TypeScript
+- React with TypeScript for type safety
-- Material-UI
+- Material-UI for consistent design
 - Cytoscape.js for graph visualization
 - Vite as the build tool